Magda el-Sabahi: Career

 She started her career at the age of 15 using a pseudonym, as she started acting without her family's knowledge.
 In the beginning of her career, Magda was distinguished by her performance of romantic roles and spoiled girls, but she was very intelligent, as when she succeeded in presenting these types of roles, she went to another area to present political roles, where she rose to prominence in this genre.
 Her first major role was in the 1949 film The Intelligent (El Naseh).
 In 1956, Magda founded her own film production company.

 In 1958, she played the lead role in the film by Youssef Chahine, Jamila al Jaza'iriya (Jamila, the Algerian) opposite Salah Zulfikar and Ahmed Mazhar, the film was based on the story of Djamila Bouhired.
-In the 1961 film El Morahekat, Magda played tue character of Nada, the teenager raised in a conservative family trying to find love and freedom.
+In the 1961 film El Morahekat, Magda played the character of Nada, the teenager raised in a conservative family trying to find love and freedom.